-- 3. For those utilities who qualify for relocation assistance under S.C.
-Act 36 passed into law on May 13, 2019, SCDOT shall assist in the cost according to how the utility company qualifies for relocation under the Senate Bill for non-betterment work.
-The CONTRACTOR shall not include any costs associated with relocating the qualifying utilities as part of the Contract Price.
-The CONTRACTOR shall bear the responsibility to conduct all coordination activities for said utilities as stated in Article VII section A except as identified herein.
-The CONTRACTOR shall notify SCDOT within 30 days of the identification of the unavoidable conflict or at such time as to not impact the approved Critical Path.
-Upon written notification by the CONTRACTOR, SCDOT shall enter into a Memorandum of Agreement with said utility and shall provide the CONTRACTOR with the utility's approved design, minimum of three qualified contractors, design specifications, and criteria to be used to conduct all relocation activities for said utility.
-CONTRACTOR shall utilize the approved design and a subcontractor from the approved list or become approved by said utility to self-perform the relocation. - 4.
-The resolution of any conflicts between utility companies and the construction of the Project shall be the responsibility of the CONTRACTOR.
+- 3. The resolution of any conflicts between utility companies and the construction of the Project shall be the responsibility of the CONTRACTOR.
 If said utility companies interfere or fail to relocate conflicting utilities in a timely manner, SCDOT may, on an individual basis, consider a time extension for utility company delays when CONTRACTOR can demonstrate that appropriate coordination efforts have been made to expedite the utility relocation, and that the delay has a direct impact on the approved Critical Path.
 CONTRACTOR shall not be entitled to additional compensation for interference or delays in utility relocations.
-CONTRACTOR shall meet with the Department's Utilities Office within 30 days of the Notice to Proceed to gain a full understanding of what is required with each utility submittal. - 5.
+CONTRACTOR shall meet with the Department's Utilities Office within 30 days of the Notice to Proceed to gain a full understanding of what is required with each utility submittal. - 4.
 CONTRACTOR shall design the Project to avoid conflicts with utilities where possible, and minimize impacts where conflicts cannot be avoided.
 If there is a dispute between the CONTRACTOR and SCDOT as to whether a utility relocation is required, SCDOT shall have the final determination.
-Additional utility relocations desired by the CONTRACTOR for but not limited to construction staging, access or convenience, shall be the sole responsibility of CONTRACTOR and all associated costs shall be borne by the CONTRACTOR. - 6.
+Additional utility relocations desired by the CONTRACTOR for but not limited to construction staging, access or convenience, shall be the sole responsibility of CONTRACTOR and all associated costs shall be borne by the CONTRACTOR. - 5.
 CONTRACTOR shall initiate early coordination with all utilities and provide the utility companies with design plans for their use in developing Relocation Sketches as soon as the plans have reached a level of completeness adequate to allow the companies to fully understand the Project impacts.
-If a party other than the utility company prepares Relocation Sketches, there shall be a concurrence box on the plans where the utility company signs and accepts the Relocation Sketches as shown. - 7.
-CONTRACTOR shall be responsible for collecting and submitting to SCDOT the following from each utility company that is located within the project limits:
+If a party other than the utility company prepares Relocation Sketches, there shall be a concurrence box on the plans where the utility company signs and accepts the Relocation Sketches as shown. - 6.
+CONTRACTOR shall be responsible for collecting and submitting to SCDOT the following from each utility company that is located within the project limits: - a.

-- a.
 Relocation Sketches including letter of "no cost" where the company does not have a prior right; - b.
 Utility Agreements including documentation of prior rights, cost estimate and relocation plans where the company has a prior right; and/or - c.
 Letters of "no conflict" where the company's facilities will not be impacted by the Project.
 Include location sketches on SCDOT plans confirming and certifying that facilities are not in conflict. - d.
-Encroachment Permits for all relocations regardless of prior rights. - 8.
+Encroachment Permits for all relocations regardless of prior rights. - 7.
 CONTRACTOR shall assemble the information included in the Utility Agreements and Relocation Sketches in a final and complete form and in such a manner that the Department may approve the submittals with minimal review.
 CONTRACTOR shall ensure that there are no conflicts with the proposed highway improvements, or between each of the utility company's relocation plans.
 CONTRACTOR may not authorize the utility companies to begin their relocation work until authorized in writing by SCDOT.
-Any early authorization by CONTRACTOR shall be at the CONTRACTOR's risk. - 9.
-At the time that CONTRACTOR notifies SCDOT that CONTRACTOR deems the Project to have reached Final Completion, CONTRACTOR shall certify to SCDOT that all utilities have been identified and that those utilities with prior rights or other claims related to relocation or coordination with the Project have been relocated or their claims otherwise satisfied or will be satisfied by CONTRACTOR. - 10.
+Any early authorization by CONTRACTOR shall be at the CONTRACTOR's risk.

+- 8. At the time that CONTRACTOR notifies SCDOT that CONTRACTOR deems the Project to have reached Final Completion, CONTRACTOR shall certify to SCDOT that all utilities have been identified and that those utilities with prior rights or other claims related to relocation or coordination with the Project have been relocated or their claims otherwise satisfied or will be satisfied by CONTRACTOR. - 9.
 CONTRACTOR shall accurately show the final location of all utilities on the asbuilt drawings for the Project.
 SCDOT reserves the right to request CADD files as needed.